muratk3n/thirdwave/en/tweets/2020/week14c.md

 *2020-3-30 19:30:29*

---
+---

-It's so effin sad.
+Sad.
 So much more can be done technologicallly.
 Open a Nano acct, register that address with the government and they can wire any payment to you at the speed of light.
 This technology exists.

 *2020-3-30 19:27:21*